Trees can be protected by either a Tree Preservation Order (TPO) or by being located within a conservation area.

 The landowner remains responsible for the trees, their condition and any damage they may cause.
 But the council’s permission is required before carrying out work on the tree, unless they are dying, dead or dangerous.
 The planning authority may be able to offer appropriate help and advice on how the trees should be managed.

-TPOs can be made very quickly and in practice it is normal for a Council to make an emergency TPO in less than a day in cases of immediate danger to trees - although the trees need to be worthy and capable of protection.
-However, if the case is not urgent it will take longer.
+TPOs can be made very quickly and in practice it is normal for a Council to make an emergency TPO in less than a day in cases of immediate danger to trees.
+The trees need to be worthy and capable of protection, however, if the case is not urgent it will take longer.